jumpleGo/jumpleGo.github.io/README.md

 ------

-#### Simple aapplication for calculating the income from cryptocurrency trading.
+#### Simple application for calculating the income from cryptocurrency trading.